Contractual Liability Insurance Policy - Service Contracts

 In some states, a Contractual Liability Insurance Policy CLIP is the only viable option available to a service contract provider to comply with the states requirements.
 Failure to comply with these requirement can be dealt with harshly by the state regulatory agencies.

-Email Mike Frosch, president of Personal Safeguards Group, LLC, for additional information.
+Email Mike Frosch, president of Personal Safeguards Group, LLC, for additional information or questions.